 Organizing content in the DAM

-• Start by folders for your teams to work on.
+- Start by creating folders for your teams to work on.
 Do not upload content directly to the root of the DAM.

 ImageKit also offers AI-based text and visual search, an autocompleter, and automatic AI-powered image tagging to make organizing and finding assets easier.
 Check these out, along with custom metadata, to implement the right organization and search methods for your teams.

-ImageKit provides an intuitive interface to manage your assets.
-However, you can also use ImageKit DAM as a headless DAM.
+For more advanced custom integrations, you can also use ImageKit DAM as a headless DAM using its APIs.
 You can use the ImageKit API to programmatically upload, organize, search, and manage assets.
 You can also use the ImageKit SDKs to integrate ImageKit DAM with your application.
+You can find the API reference here.

 Backup Media Library